Apple Watch Series 6 drops to $350 at Target. That's its lowest price to date

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.

-Discuss: Best Black Friday Apple Watch deals available now: Save $49 on Apple Watch SE, Series 6
+Discuss: Best Black Friday Apple Watch deals available now: Save on Apple Watch SE and Series 6

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.